Student Media Policies and Procedures†††††††††††††††††††††††† UPPS No. 02.04.01

 03.01† The University Star and KTSW-FM will have separate student media advisory committees.
 These advisory committees will include:

-b.†† The dean of the College of Fine Arts and Communication or his or her representative.
+dean of the College of Fine Arts and Communication or his or her representative;

-c.†† KTSW-FM general manager and the Director of Student Publications
+c.†† KTSW-FM general manager or the director of Student Publications as appropriate for each advisory committee;

-d.†† One undergraduate student, appointed by the vice president for Student Affairs.
+d.†† One undergraduate student, appointed by the vice president for Student Affairs; and

 e.†† Up to five professional media members in the appropriate media field.